alinnman/celestial-navigation/APPDOC.md

-also be done with analog methods (printed papers, plotting tools) and you are advised to at least [get&nbsp;acquainted](https://youtube.com/playlist?list=PLWcAZhCRTMByW_XEQ0y0OlGmxO3jp0LyE&si=Vzb2agqKltBIXQlA) with classical methods for celestial navigation.
+also be done with analog methods (printed papers, plotting tools) and you are advised to at least [get&nbsp;acquainted](https://youtube.com/playlist?list=PLWcAZhCRTMByW_XEQ0y0OlGmxO3jp0LyE&si=Vzb2agqKltBIXQlA) with classical (analog) methods for celestial navigation.

 The sight reduction can be viewed in three different ways: